gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 #### Thursday, October 12, 2023

-GitLens 14.4 is here, featuring new enhancements to _Focus View_, _Commit Details_ and _Graph Details_, and some performance improvements to _Inline_ and _Status Bar Blame_.
+GitLens 14.4 is here, featuring new enhancements to _Focus View_, the addition of _Working Changes_ to _Commit Details_ and _Graph Details_, and some performance improvements to _Inline_ and _Status Bar Blame_.

 <img src="/wp-content/uploads/gl-14-4-hero.png" class="img-responsive center img-bordered">